 I used to buy postcards from the places I’ve visited.
 Sometimes I didn’t get a chance to see certain things or wasn’t there at the right time.
-Getting a professionally done photo on a card guaranteed that a memory of that place stayed with me.
+Getting a professionally done photo on a card guaranteed that memory of that place stayed with me.
 There were times when it was hard to choose just one!
 I think having a nice memory of a place is a huge reason why people sent them.
 Since our lives went digital, is that the same reason anyone sends postcards anymore?

 Discover new places with postcards

-Letters, in all their glory, provided an outlet for more descriptive experience.
+Letters, in all their glory, provided an outlet for the more descriptive experience.
 But, it was the postcard, with its limited space, that forced the sender to be creative.
-The snippets, scribbled in haste and often revealed the moment in which they were written.
+The snippets scribbled in haste and often revealed the moment in which they were written.
 It had a power of sparking curiosity and excitement.

 Personality in postcards

 I truly believe that the content on the front of the card can say a lot about you and/or the sender.
 There are funny cards – either with a local joke or one related to the location.
-Then there also ones of the iconic sites, alone and in a collage.
+Then there also one of the iconic sites, alone and in a collage.
 Some people like local stuff like art, crafts, etc. While some of my favourites include panorama or aerial shots.
 I wouldn’t be able to take that myself.
 At least in the pre-drone days.

-The type of a card you select also said something about you.
+The type of card you select also said something about you.
 I always wanted the recipient to get a taste of where I was.
-It was something I wanted in postcards, so figured it worked for them too.
+It was something I wanted in postcards, so I figured it worked for them too.
 Some people came up with great choices while others seemed boring and plain.
 That was the downsides of sending multiple cards.

 Postcards: singles and sets